bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/README.md

 function root() internal view returns (uint _key);
 ```

-Returns the root of the tree, or `SENTINEL` is the tree is empty.
+Returns the root of the tree, or `EMPTY` is the tree is empty.

 <br />